darktable-org/dtdocs/content/module-reference/processing-modules/crop-rotate.md

 guides flip
 : If the chosen guidelines are not symmetrical relative to the image frame, you can flip them on the horizontal, vertical or both axes.

+## margins tab

+These sliders allow you to directly set how much of the image to crop off from each side.
+They are automatically updated if you move or resize the crop area on the image using the mouse.

+left
+: this slider specifies the percentance of the image that should be cropped off from the left side.

+right
+: this slider specifies the percentance of the image that should be cropped off from the right side.

+top
+: this slider specifies the percentance of the image that should be cropped off from the the top.

+bottom
+: this slider specifies the percentance of the image that should be cropped off the bottom.